Our Expert Guide to Travelling in Vietnam During Tết Holiday

 If you’re wanting a culinary tour of Vietnam this may not be the ideal time.
 Outside of cities and touristy areas most restaurants will close over the holiday as families will eat together at home.

-In the last few years you could almost forget it’s a holiday in areas of Hanoi and HCMC and you’ll still see quite a lively atmosphere.
+In the last few years, you could almost forget it’s a holiday in areas of Hanoi and HCMC, with still quite a lively atmosphere in places like Beer Street, Hanoi.
 Some bars, restaurants and cafes will remain open and this can be a good time to meet some locals and learn a bit about the

 Eating and drinking tips during Tết